The Service Desk Handbook of Sanjay Nair

 Episode 51 of Ticket Volume

 Continual service improvement is another crucial aspect that Nair discussed.
-He pointed out that Service Management is a continuous process, and certifications and frameworks like ISO and COBIT complement each other well in this regard.
+He pointed out that Service Management is not a one-stop destination: it's a continuous process, and certifications and ITSM frameworks like ISO and COBIT complement each other well in this regard.
 Nair highlighted that implementing these ideas requires the team's support and good data.

 But first, he said one has to get everyone on board for continual service improvement initiatives.
 Hence, he suggested following these considerations to make it happen: